How I Turned My Life Into a Kanban RPG

 This system works because it mirrors the way games structure progress — and that’s how my brain likes to process work:

-• Mini quests (Yellow) keep the flow unblocked — whether they’re chores, diversions, or reminders of dependencies.
+- Mini quests (Yellow) keep the flow unblocked — whether they’re chores, diversions, dependencies, or unlock conditions.

-• Together they create a reward loop — pinks are epic unlocks, blues give steady dopamine hits, and yellows keep momentum moving.
+- Together they create a reward loop — pinks provide purpose, blues give steady progress, yellows keep momentum moving, and rewards help me come back with energy.

 Final Thoughts